-PLAN, PLAN, PLAN...
+PLAN, PLAN, PLAN

 Preparation is the key.
-It enables you to be confident in what you want to stay, which in turns enables you to stay in control of the message that you want to deliver regardless of who you are delivering it to.
+It enables you to be confident in what you want to say, which in turns enables you to stay in control of the message that you want to deliver, regardless of the audience you are delivering it to.

-KNOW YOUR OBJECTIVES - WHY YOU WANT TO BE HEARD
+KNOW YOUR OBJECTIVES - WHY DO YOU WANT TO BE HEARD?